Self-Admitted GenAI Usage in Open-Source Software: Existing Guidelines for GenAI Usage

 \section{Existing Guidelines for GenAI Usage}

 One topic that emerged while answering \textbf{RQ1} is that some open-source projects have specific policies and guidelines around GenAI usage.
-Therefore, as part of \textbf{RQ2}, we investigated how projects regulate or recommend the usage of GenAI tools.
+Therefore, as part of \textbf{RQ2}, we investigated how projects prohibit, restrict, or support the usage of GenAI tools.
 In addition to analyzing the policies and guidelines, we conducted a survey with open-source developers to understand their views on GenAI regulation.